Skip to content

 Finding available software

-This examples illustrates the usage of the command module avail to search for available Matlab installations.
+This examples illustrates the usage of the command module avail to search for available MATLAB installations.

 marie@compute$ module avail matlab